garyfleming/feature-toggling-talk/feature-toggles.md

 ^ (This picture was taken the day Ramona and I were Purr Programming.)

 ---

-# Continuous Integration

----

 # Continuous Integration - What?

-^ Broadly speaking it's the notion that when we're working with other developers in a team it's a very good idea to bring our work together frequently so that we know that we're all still aiming for the same goal, without the potential for too many conflicts and issues along the way.
+^ Broadly speaking it's the notion that when we're working with other contributors in a team it's a very good idea to bring our work together frequently so that we know that we're all still aiming for the same goal, without the potential for too many conflicts and issues along the way.

 ---